developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ### Show Virtual Keyboard when Physical Keyboard is Active
 Used to configure whether the Virtual Keyboard is shown when the Physical Keyboard is Active.

-- If the value ***Disable*** is chosen, the Virtual Keyboard is NOT shown if the device has an active physical keyboard.
+-***Disable***- the Virtual Keyboard is NOT shown if the device has an active physical keyboard.
 This avoids the appearance of an on-screen keyboard when the Device User is using a physical keyboard to enter data.

-- If the value ***Enable*** is chosen, the Virtual Keyboard is shown when data entry is in progress regardless of whether the device has an active physical keyboard.
+-***Enable***- the Virtual Keyboard is shown when data entry is in progress regardless of whether the device has an active physical keyboard.

 ### Touch Mode
 Used to configure the operational mode of the Touch Panel in selected Zebra Android devices:

-- If the value ***Stylus or finger*** is chosen, the Touch Panel is configured to optimize use with a Stylus or an ungloved finger.
+-***Stylus or Finger***- the Touch Panel is configured to optimize for use with a Stylus or a bare finger.

-- If the value ***Glove or finger*** is chosen, the Touch Panel is configured to optimize use with a Gloved finger or an ungloved finger.
+-***Glove or Finger***- the Touch Panel is configured to optimize for use with a gloved finger or a bare finger.

-- If the value ***finger Only*** is chosen, the Touch Panel is configured to optimize an ungloved finger.
+-***Finger Only***- the Touch Panel is configured to optimize for use with a bare finger.

-- If the value ***Stylus or Glove or finger*** is chosen, the Touch Panel is configured to optimize use with a Stylus, a Gloved finger, or an ungloved finger.
+-***Stylus or Glove or finger***- the Touch Panel is configured to optimize for use with a stylus, gloved finger or bare finger.

 Not all Zebra Android devices support the ability to configure the Touch Panel mode and those that do might not support every mode.

-- An attempt to configure the Touch Panel mode on a device that does not support it results in an error.

-- An attempt to configure a Touch Panel mode on a device that does not support that mode results in an error.
+- Attempts to configure a Touch Panel mode on a device that does not support that mode results in an error.

 ### Use Of Clipboard
 Used to configure whether the Device User is allowed to utilize the clipboard on a Zebra Android device to cut, copy, and paste text between applications.